How to choose your photographer on Koh Samui?

 Using the search you can easily find personal websites of photographers and catalogs of photographers in your area.
 What you should pay attention to:

-- The style of the photographer's shooting and your overall impression when viewing the portfolio.
+- The style of the photographer's shooting and your overall impression when viewing the best shots (aka "photographer portfolio").

 - Portfolio level.
 Everyone strives to place their best works in the portfolio.
 I.e. this is their best.
 If portfolio is rather poor in terms of variety — too little photographs or photographs just from one shooting are a red flag.